wlw-benjaminbraendli/Server_observer/README.md

 - Network recieved
 - Disk write and read

+To read the YAML-strings on the client side I use a script from nodeca from the [link](https://raw.githubusercontent.com/nodeca/js-yaml/master/dist/js-yaml.js).

 The number of disks can be changed local on every server in a configuration file.

 ## observer.py